Connor-F/RemoteCommander/README.md

-# Remote Commander
+#Remote Commander

-A client server program to remotely command other computers and send commands to them
+A client server program to remotely command other computers and send commands to them.